platanus/angular-restmod/README.md

 	createdAt: {decode:'date_parse'}
 });
 ```
+### Encode
-**Encode:** To specify a way of encoding an attribute before you send it back to the server:
+ To specify a way of encoding an attribute before you send it back to the server:
 Just as with the previous example (decode), you use an Angular Filter.
 In this example we use the built in 'date' filter.

 ```javascript